Torlus/w3c-payments-pp/README.md

 The second step which is ultimately important, as it is designed to provide a strong authentication of the cardholder, can be bypassed.

-Choosing to not use 3-D Secure is often a decision of the acceptor, that has to put in balance the risk of a void sale, compared to the risk of a fradulent transaction.
+Choosing not to use 3-D Secure is often a decision of the acceptor, that has to put in balance the risk of a void sale, compared to the risk of a fradulent transaction.
 Again, this is a matter of trust level.

 Finally, the third step feels rendundant with the second step, information-wise.

 The first step is basically *flawed at Web scale*.

-Althought it has its justifications for retail transactions processing, from which the e-commerce model is based upon, this step feels unnecessary and rises many security concerns.
+Althought it has its justifications for retail transactions processing, on which the e-commerce model is based, this step feels unnecessary and rises many security concerns.

 #### Proposed alternative